range-et/PGL/README.md

 ## General setup of the package

 Apart from the graph class all the methods are stored in variables.
 These variables (For example SampleData) would have a function attached to it that returns a value, or in some cases you can pass in values to do stuff (like displacing the graph etc).
-I mostly did this for the sake of speed to develop - at some point shall be wrapping them up as classes.
+I mostly did this for the sake of speed to develop — they will eventually be wrapped up as classes.

 ## Semantics of the Package